bphermansson/WriteToGoogleDriveSpreadsheet/README.md

 https://docs.google.com/spreadsheets/d/1qBE9Nf4ePYQrVwY8JQkTy-CGCG6CByXA0/edit?usp=sharing

 - Copy the id, the part between '/spreadsheets/d/' and '/edit', in this case '1qBE9Nf4ePYQrVwY8JQkTy-CGCG6CByXA0'.
-Insert this as 'spreadsheetId' in  WriteToGoogleDriveSpreadsheet.go.
+Insert this as 'spreadsheetId' in  conf.json.
 - Run with 'go run WriteToGoogleDriveSpreadsheet.go'.
 If everything works your Spreadsheet will get some new data.
+You can adjust what to write (myval := []interface{}{"OK!"}) and in which cell (writeRange := "F1").